Hi Everyone,

 From India, Kannur

-B. In case of any public sector employment (in some cases Private sector), as stated, the employee has every opportunity to withdraw his resignation before the effective date of relieving.
+B. In the case of any public sector employment (in some cases Private sector), as stated, the employee has every opportunity to withdraw his resignation before the effective date of relieving.

 Regards,